RamyaSreeVanamamulai/os/README.md

-# os
-related to operating systems

-In this assignment you will write several small C programs that will be used to learn some addiƟonal C programming techniques.
+In this assignment you will write several small C programs that will be used to learn some additional C programming techniques.
 Follow the steps given below carefully, recording the results as you go through them.
 Each program must print your name when it first starts.
 Passing parameters to C programs from the command line:
- This example shows how to access the command line arguments, as well as using condiƟonal compilaƟon to include a main program or not, depending on the symbol STAND_ALONE being defined or not.
+ This example shows how to access the command line arguments, as well as using conditional compilation to include a main program or not, depending on the symbol STAND_ALONE being defined or not.
 This will be a useful technique in the following parts of this assignment.
-Search the web for “Command line arguments in C”, “CondiƟonal compilaƟon in C” or “C preprocessor” for more info.
+Search the web for “Command line arguments in C”, “CondiƟonal compilation in C” or “C preprocessor” for more info.
 -----------------------------------------------------------------------------
 /* This program is saved as showargs.c, compiled as showargs */
 #include <stdio.h>